Jason Hart (baseball)

-Jason Wyatt Hart (born September 5, 1977) is an American former professional baseball outfielder and first baseman and current assistant hitting coach of the Miami Marlins.
+Jason Wyatt Hart (born September 5, 1977) is an American former professional baseball outfielder and first baseman.
 He played in Major League Baseball (MLB) for the Texas Rangers in 2002.

 High school and college

 Standing at 6'4" and weighing 240 pounds, Hart attended Fair Grove High School and was originally drafted by the Atlanta Braves in the 20th round of the 1995 Major League Baseball Draft.
 He opted to play college baseball at Southwest Missouri State University.
 In 1997, he played collegiate summer baseball with the Chatham A's of the Cape Cod Baseball League.
 He was a 2nd-team college All-American and a Missouri Valley Conference All-Star in 1998.
 He was selected by the Oakland Athletics in the fifth round of the 1998 Major League Baseball Draft, and signed with the club.

 Professional career

 He began his professional career in 1998 with the Southern Oregon Timberjacks, hitting .258 with 20 home runs and 69 RBI with them.
 He led or tied for the Northwest League lead in games played, home runs and RBI.
 He earned a trip to the All-Star game and the Northwest League MVP Award that season.

 Playing for the Modesto A's in 1999, Hart hit .305 with 19 home runs, 48 doubles and 123 RBI in 550 at-bats.
 Once again, he topped his league (the California League) in multiple categories, those being: at-bats, doubles and RBI.

 In 2000, Hart had another outstanding season.
 He spent most of the season with the Double-A Midland RockHounds, hitting .326 with 44 doubles, 30 home runs and 121 RBI for them.
 He led the Texas League in at-bats, hits, and RBI.
 Although he spent most of the year with the Rockhounds, he also played five games for the Triple-A Sacramento River Cats, hitting .278 with one home run, one double and four RBI in 18 at-bats.
 Overall, he hit .324 with 45 doubles, 31 home runs and 125 RBI.
 He was a Baseball America All-Star, a Double-A All-Star and a Texas League All-Star.
 Indeed, he was developing into a minor league star.

 According to Baseball America, Hart was ranked the 59th best prospect in baseball and the second best prospect in the Athletics organization in 2001.
 Despite that, he slumped that year while playing for the River Cats.
 In 494 at-bats, he hit .247 with 19 home runs and 75 RBI.

 On January 14, 2002, Hart was traded with Gerald Laird, Ryan Ludwick, and Mario Ramos to the Rangers for Carlos Peña and Mike Venafro.
 Although he slumped mightily in 2001, Baseball America still named him the 10th best prospect in the Rangers organization in 2002.